hackerspace-bootstrap/strichliste-web/README.md

 $ make production
 ````

+For this to work you need node.js installed on your system.

 ### configuration

 You can edit the settings in `build/js/settings.js` after a build, or `/settings.js` if you want the changes to persist a new build.